cirode/zendesk-code-challenge-2020-03-25/README.md

 Ahhhh! the old connundrum, and I found myself deliberating here as well.
 Not everything here is unit tested, some methods, I have opted to test via localised integration tests as the mocking was getting pretty onerous.
 In general, this is a sign that the modelling could be better (see DatabaseFactory vs factory methods above).
 I've spent enough time though, so I think i'll leave it as is.
 I'd be interested to see how others have modelled it

 While I'm chatting about integration vs unit: There is a tradeoff between too much unit testing making the code resistent to change, and too little unit testing making the tests take ages to run, and the errors untraceable.
 I like to skate that line.
 Happy to chat this through

+#### Testing Interfaces
+I'm of the opinion that the exact wording etc of guis should be able to change without test modification.
+You dont want to make it hard to change things, just be assured that the functionality you're expecting is there.
+Therefore my UI tests try to test at that level.
+I think their appropriate